Table of Contents

 You can access your WooCommerce pages in one location with Linguise’s admin.
 With a few clicks, you can modify any translation or apply translation rules such as “text replace” or “text ignore” to all your items.

 Linguise multilingual translation has been utilized on Joomla since the project’s inception and has been fine-tuned to have a little performance impact.
-The Joomla extension of Linguise has everything you need with numerous integration techniques such as menu element or module position.
-The frontend language switcher can appear as a popup depending on your language number.
+The Joomla extension of Linguise has everything you need with numerous integration techniques such as menu elements or module positions.
+Depending on your languages number, the frontend language switcher can appear as a popup.

 You can translate all processes in all languages, from the product page to the final payment, with Linguise’s PrestaShop connection.
 Your conversion rate will undoubtedly improve as a result of this.